ESP32-S3 — Zephyr RTOS BLE Gateway

 Model: Autoencoder (reconstruction-based anomaly detection)

 Why edge inference?
-Sending all telemetry to the cloud for analysis adds latency and bandwidth cost.
-By running inference on-device, the ESP32-S3 can detect anomalies in real-time and only send alerts for significant events.
+Sending all telemetry to the cloud adds latency and bandwidth cost.
+On-device inference detects anomalies in real-time, sending only significant alerts upstream.

 MQTT Topics